Mary Cavanagh: Criminal charges and conviction

-On February 25, 2022, Cavanagh was arrested and subsequently charged with operating a motor vehicle while intoxicated.
+On February 25, 2022, Cavanagh was arrested and subsequently charged with operating a non-electric motor vehicle while intoxicated.
 Video shows her swerving on the road while driving with both driver's side tires flat, and the front one off the rim.
 After being unable to perform field sobriety tests, she initially refused a breathalyzer, then agreed and blew more than double the legal limit—which under Michigan OWI law is considered "super-drunk" and triggers special penalties.
-She was previously convicted of drunk driving after pleading guilty to charges in 2015.The Redford Democrat pleaded guilty in April 2022 to operating while intoxicated following her Feb.
-25 arrest in the Livonia area.
+She was previously convicted of drunk driving after pleading guilty to charges in 2015.
+The Redford Democrat pleaded guilty in April 2022 to operating while intoxicated following her February 25 arrest in the Livonia area.
 She received the recommended sentence of a $500 fine plus other fines, a 10-day work program, two years of probation and must appear for sobriety court.